Yash-Jain9844/Insta-clone/README.md

 # Clone of Instagram

-this project is a clone of Instagram
+this project allows you to post images along with captions.
+I have made use of Restful api's and have implemented the CRUD operations